Character class (Dungeons & Dragons)

 A character class is a fundamental part of the identity and nature of characters in the Dungeons & Dragons role-playing game.
 A character's capabilities, strengths, and weaknesses are largely defined by their class; choosing a class is one of the first steps a player takes to create a Dungeons & Dragons player character.
 A character's class affects a character's available skills and abilities.
 A well-rounded party of characters requires a variety of abilities offered by the classes found within the game.

 Dungeons & Dragons was the first game to introduce the usage of character classes to role-playing.
 Many other traditional role-playing games and massively multiplayer online role-playing games have since adopted the concept as well.
 Dungeons & Dragons classes have generally been defined in the Player's Handbook, one of the three core rulebooks; a variety of alternate classes have also been defined in supplemental sourcebooks.

-Classes by type
+Types of classes

 Principal base classes

-These classes have appeared as character classes in the core books of multiple published editions:
+These base classes have appeared as character classes in the core rulebooks of multiple editions of Dungeons & Dragons: